longturn/freeciv21/docs/General/Manuals/client-manual.rst

 binaries are available for tagged releases and can be found on the LongTurn GitHub Repository for Freeciv21 at https://github.com/longturn/freeciv21/releases.
 The LongTurn community provides binary packages for Debian based Linux distros (Debian, Ubuntu, Mint, etc.), Windows and MacOS.
-If you are an Arch Linux user, you can find Freeciv21 in AUR.
+If you are an Arch Linux user, you can find Freeciv21 in the AUR.
 If you want to get code that is closer to the ``master`` branch, you will want to compile the code yourself.
 The :doc:`installation <../install>` document is mostly for Linux.
 However, you can also compile on Windows with the :doc:`MSYS2 <../../Contributing/msys2>` environment or Microsoft :doc:`Visual Studio <../../Contributing/visual-studio>`.